Tag Archives: Arduino

 I didn’t just talk about making Android and Arduino talk to each other, since I have already covered that in last year’s DroidCon.

-Posted in Android/Java, Arduino, Events/Camps | Tagged , , , | 17 Comments
+Posted in Android/Java, Arduino, Events/Conferences | Tagged , , , | 18 Comments

 Controlling robots using JavaScript

 I just came back from giving a talk in jsFoo 2012 about controlling robots using JavaScript.
-I talked about the different options that you have to control external devices using JavaScript and also gave a demo, which allows anyone on the internet to control the bot that I created.
+I talked about the different options that you have to control external devices using JavaScript and gave a demo, which allows anyone on the internet to control the bot that I created.

-Posted in Events/Camps | Tagged , , | 16 Comments
+Posted in Events/Conferences | Tagged , , | 17 Comments

 Hands on Arduino Workshop